sarinupreti/e-store/README.md

 - Bug fixing
 - Code organization

 Take your time and focus on code quality.
-We'd rather see a well-implemented subset of features than a rushed implementation of everything.
+We'd rather see a well-implemented subset of features than a rushed implementation of everything.# e-store